 For businesses that need a lot of brand identity work, sooner than later.

 If your press release is lucky to make it on a news website, consider it a marketing win!
 News websites generally have great SEO.
-Today’s journalists are under a lot of pressure to keep their web traffic numbers high.
-They are well trained on best SEO practices, and they have a talent for writing pithy search engine optimized copy and social media click worthy headlines.
+Today’s journalists are well trained on best SEO practices, and they have a talent for writing pithy search engine optimized copy and social media click worthy headlines.

 The Bottom Line